+Detailed graphics card specifications and reviews are great, assuming you have the time to do the research.
+But at the end of the day, a gamer needs to know what the best graphics card is for their money.
 So, if you don’t have the time to research the benchmarks, or if you don’t feel confident enough in your ability to pick the right card, then fear not.
-We at Tom’s Hardware have come to your aid with a simple list of the best gaming cards offered for the money.
+We've compiled a simple list of the best gaming cards offered in any given price range.

 Some Notes About Our Recommendations